Protection of Children Act 1978: Offences committed abroad

-Offences under this Act are subject to the dual criminality provisions of s.72 of the Sexual Offences Act 2003.
+Offences under this Act are subject to the dual criminality provisions of s.72 of the Sexual Offences Act 2003, meaning that British citizens who commit offences abroad involving indecent images of children can be prosecuted in the United Kingdom.

 Interpretation

 Indecency

 In R v Graham-Kerr (1988), the accused had taken photographs of a young boy at a nudist meeting at a public swimming baths.
 The Court of Appeal held that the motivation of the photographer had no influence on the decency or otherwise of the photographs taken; a photograph is an indecent photograph of a child if it is indecent, and if it shows a child.

 Whether or not a photograph or pseudo-photograph is indecent is a question of fact, and as a question of fact it is something for a jury or magistrate to decide.
 The jury should apply the standard of decency which ordinary right-thinking members of the public would set - the "recognised standards of propriety" as R v Stamford [1972] puts it.

 Relevance of the age of a known subject

 In R v Owen (1988), it was held that age of the child in the photograph is a consideration the jury should bear in mind when deciding whether or not the image is "indecent".
 Owen was a professional photographer who had taken a number of photographs of a 14-year-old girl who, it was claimed, wanted to become a model.
 In these photographs the girl was scantily dressed and showing her bare breasts.
-The defence argued that the image should be judged as it stood, disregarding evidence of the girl's age - presumably thinking that a similar image showing a 16- or 17-year-old girl would not be considered indecent (at that time - since then, the age of a child has been increased to 18).
+The defence argued that the image should be judged as it stood, disregarding evidence of the girl's age - presumably thinking that a similar image showing a model over the age of 16 would not be considered indecent at that time.